Franklin-Christoph Midnight Emerald

 Performance in the pen:

 Midnight Emerald had mixed performance.
 Generally, the ink performed well.
 I didn’t experience any hard starts, skips, or stops during my tests.
 The problem was the flow — it was highly inconsistent.
-I initially experienced a medium flow in the finer nibs, but the broad nib had a notably wetter flow.
-Both the stub and architect nibs had an overly dry flow.
-Excluding the stub and architect nibs, the ink felt well-lubricated, and the writing experience was usually excellent.
-Cleaning was painless, and the water ran clear with a single flush.
+I initially experienced a medium flow in the finer nibs, but the broad nib had a notably wetter flow, and then both the stub and architect nibs followed up with an overly dry flow.
+Excluding the stub and architect nibs, the ink felt well-lubricated, and the writing experience was great when flowing properly.

 My personal thoughts…